- NUTR*3500 Research Internship in AHN

 Dietetics is a regulated health profession, similar to nursing, speech pathology, physiotherapy, etc. Health care professionals who work in dietetics are registered dietitians (RD).
 To become an RD in Ontario, you must successfully:

 - Complete a four-year accredited undergraduate program in applied nutrition.
-The AHN major with area of emphasis in dietetics is an accredited program recognized by the Partnership for Dietetic Education and Practice
+For example, the University of Guelph, AHN major with area of emphasis in dietetics is an accredited program recognized by the Partnership for Dietetic Education and Practice.

 - Complete an accredited dietetic training program following graduation from the AHN major with area of emphasis in dietetics.
 You can choose to apply for an accredited dietetic training program in your fourth year in the AHN major with area of emphasis in dietetics.
 A list of the accredited dietetic training programs can be found on the Partnership for Dietetic Education and Practice (PDEP) website.